akshaycsasidharan/DeviceMonitoringAPI/README.md

   npm install

 ## Set up environment variables:
-  Create a .env file in the root directory and add the following environment variables:
+  Create a .env file in the root directory and add the following environment variables:<br>
   MONGO_URI=your_mongodb_uri <br>
   DB=your_database_name <br>
   JWT_SECRET=your_jwt_secret